mikialex/artgl/example/simple-use.md

 # lowest level usage demo

-create a program, set attributes, uniforms, draw it.
+create a renderer and a program, set attributes, uniforms, draw it.

 ```ts